jmbh/jmbh.github.io/_posts/2020-09-01-ORs-in-MGMs.md

 In our data set we use the two binary variables type of housing and gender for illustration.
 Specifically, we look at how the odds of type of housing change as a function of gender.
 Corresponding to the column numbers of the two variables, let $X_5$ be type of housing, and $X_1$ gender.

 The definition of ORs above shows that we need to calculate four conditional probabilities.
-We first calculate $P(X_5=1\midX_1=0)$ and $P(X_5=0\midX_1=0)$ in the numerator.
+We first calculate $P(X_5=1 \mid X_1=0)$ and $P(X_5=0 \mid X_1=0)$ in the numerator.
 To compute these probabilities, we need the estimated parameters of the multinomial regression on $X_5$.
 In the standard parameterization of multinomial regression one of the response categories serves as the reference category (see [here](https://en.wikipedia.org/wiki/Multinomial_logistic_regression)).
 The regularization used within the mgm package allows more direct parameterization in which the probability of each response category can be modeled directly (for details see Chapter 4 in [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2929880/) on the [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) package).
 We therefore get a set of parameters for *each* response category.

 We can find those parameters in `mod$nodemodels[[5]]` which contains the parameters of the multinomial regression on variable $X_5$: